grpc/proposal/L5-NODEJS-CLIENT-INTERCEPTORS.md

             next();
         }
     };
-    return new InterceptingCall(options, caller);
+    return new InterceptingCall(nextCall(options), requester);
 };
 ```
-(Callers and listeners do not need to implement all methods)
+(Requesters and listeners do not need to implement all methods)

-#### Advanced
+#### Advanced Examples
-These advanced examples are specific to certain types of RPC calls (unary, client-streaming, etc), because interceptors
+These advanced examples are specific to certain types of RPC calls (unary, client-streaming, etc).
+Using interceptors
-operate on gRPC batches.
-Any given interceptor must work for every batch in the RPC calls it applies to.
-Since different
-types of RPC calls construct batches with different sets of operations, interceptors which delay or short-circuit
-operations will run into batch boundaries for some RPC call types.
-The limitations should be intuitive, for example: a
+to provide advanced behavior such as delays, retries and caching will not apply to all RPC types.
+The limitations should
-caching interceptor would not make sense for a streaming RPC given that inbound messages are not associated with
+be intuitive, for example: a caching interceptor would not make sense for a bidi streaming RPC given that inbound
-outbound messages.
+messages are not associated with outbound messages.

 **Caching**